medialab/minet/cookbook/scraping_dsl.md

 ## Using evaluation when declarative is not enough

-Sometimes, declaring your scraping intentions will not be enough as you may need to perform arbitrarily complex things with your data.
+Sometimes, the DSL will not be enough as you may need to perform complex things with your data that the declaration language does not implement.

 In this case, someone with more sense than I would tell you that it is time to start scripting in python directly to cover your use case.
-But if you still want to benefit from `minet`'s integration, tools and ecosystem, you can still write strings to evaluate directly.
+But if you still want to benefit from `minet` integration, craft and ecosystem, you can still give scrapers python code as strings to evaluate.

-**Warning!**: every time someone mention things like "evaluating" or "executing" arbitrary code, you should hear clearly in your mind: "I will never expose this to users I cannot trust, inside or outside my system", because this clearly is a security breach.
+**Warning!**: the `minet` commands have not been designed as anything else than a tool for personal use.
+As such, as with anything able to execute arbitrary code, you should never trust potential user inputs as safe if you intend to use them as scrapers.
+This is clearly a security breach!
+We might add options to toggle off evaluation capabilities of scrapers in the future, but this does not exist as of today.

 Now that this is clear, let's learn how to sprinkle some python code on top of our declarative scrapers!